webplatform/docs/svg/tutorials/smarter_svg_overview/index.md

 Aside from the values of '''from''' and '''to''' being inverted, note the '''begin''' time is expressed in terms of whenever the previous animation ends.
-And yes, we have now seen three different ways to reference an SVG object:
+And yes, it may help to keep track of the three different ways we've seen so far to reference an SVG object:

 * the ''id.attr'' notation above.